Why You Should Launch Your Smart Grid Solution in the Netherlands

 The energy transition provides business opportunities across the Dutch energy system, from production to storage and distribution.
 The high ambitions and available investments in the country, combined with its compact size, excellent business ecosystem and international networks, makes it an ideal launchpad for innovative energy solutions.
 If it’s made in the Netherlands, it will be top-class everywhere.

 Interested in learning more about the opportunities for expanding your smart energy business in the Netherlands?
-The Invest in Holland energy team will be a Enlit Europe in Paris from November 28-30.
+The Invest in Holland energy team will be at Enlit Europe in Milan from October 22-24.
 Meet us at Enlit or contact us at [email protected].

 27 November 2023